Why Boutique Film Lab?

 Black & White Scans

 All B&W scans include additional post-processing for final tone curves, contrast, and removal of dust as needed.
-All of our B&W film is developed in a rotary processor using HC-110 developer, producing what we believe to be the best results for tonal range and control of the grain structure (other developers; D76, XTOL, and ID-11 available upon request).
+All of our B&W film is developed in a leader-card processor using Ilfotec RT developer, producing what we believe to be the best results for tonal range and control of the grain structure (other developers; D76, XTOL, and ID-11 available upon request).

 E6 film, also called “slide film”, is the process for developing Ektachrome, Fujichrome, and other color reversal (slide) photographic film.
 Characteristics of slide film are that it is typically bright in color, has vivid saturation, and clarity.
 E-6 is the standard process for color reversal (slide) film, while C-41 is the standard processing for color negative (print) film.
 Although the end result for both is colored photos, the coloring is different due to the different chemical processes of each type.